-This page shows how you can discover available ACP agents and run them synchronously, asynchronously, or with streaming outputs, using both REST API and Python SDK.
+This guide shows how to discover available ACP agents and execute them using different modes (synchronous, asynchronous, and streaming) through both REST API and Python SDK.

 Discover available agents